 In furtherance of our pay-for-performance philosophy, our executive compensation program links a substantial majority of our executives' total compensation directly to Company performance.
 As indicated in the charts below, our evaluation of Target Total Direct Compensation (comprised of base salary, annual target bonus and the grant date fair value of long-term incentive awards) demonstrated that CIRCOR places more pay "at risk" than our peers, particularly with respect to our CEO compensation program.
 "At risk" elements include annual target bonus and long-term incentive awards.
-In 2014, approximately 84% of our CEO's Target Total Direct Compensation and approximately 64% of our other NEOs' Target Total Direct Compensation were subject to performance targets or directly linked to CIRCOR's stock price.
+In 2014, approximately 84% of our CEO's Target Total Direct Compensation were subject to performance targets or directly linked to CIRCOR's stock price.